nagypeter/learning-library/developer-library/multicloud/helidon-verrazzano/develop-application/develop-application.md

 {"message":"Hello Oracle World!"}
 ```

-We have made our first modification!
+We have made our first modification!.

 Let us now jump to some Java code.
 Please, open the **GreetResource.java** file.